ConduitIO/conduit/docs/design-documents/20230228-connector-lifecycle-methods.md

 connectors execute certain operations when the connector is first created, when its configuration is updated or when it gets deleted.

-### Goals

-- Lifecycle methods should be optional to implement.
-- The introduction of lifecycle methods must be backwards compatible with existing connectors.
-- The connector needs to be notified when it was first created*.
-- The connector needs to be notified when its configuration has changed*.
-- The connector needs to be notified when it gets deleted.

-\*Actually when the pipeline is first started after that happened.

-### Questions

-- **The connector method `Configure` is similar to lifecycle methods when the connector is created or updated.
-Should we reuse that method?**
-  - Probably not, we need more information in lifecycle methods (e.g. old configuration before update) but we don't want to break the existing interface.
-Also, the purpose of `Configure` is different from the purpose of lifecycle methods.
-- **Should the config be validated before passed to the lifecycle method?**
-  - This is probably not needed if lifecycle methods are triggered _after_ `Configure` is called (it will ensure the configuration is valid).
-In case of an update event, we know the old configuration was valid because it was already once used to successfully configure the connector.
-- **Should the connector method `Configure` be called before a deletion lifecycle method?**
-  - It's a trick question - we can't really do that, because the "new" configuration that we would need to pass to `Configure` is empty which _probably_ makes it invalid.
-This needs to be called out explicitly in the SDK documentation.

 ### Background

 We first saw a need for this in the Postgres connector, which can create and